 For one, the bus will stop for surprise events.
 Most often they’re a zany cross between a professional development workshop and one of those wacky kids’ contest shows like Nickelodeon Guts.
 I’ve never used the words wacky and zany in a sentence before because they’re ridiculous, but here they’re accurate.
 On day two, our mentors woke us up at 5 a.m. and told us to dress up.
 Only when we were all corralled onto the bus were we told that we’d be deposited at Georgia Tech in 20 minutes and would have to pitch our less-than-one-day-old companies to a panel of actual investors.
 Everyone snapped from sleep mode to startup mode as we clamored to turn our pitches into something legit, if only to prevent embarrassment.
 Twenty minutes later we shuffled our bedraggled teams up to a podium and tried not to make complete asses of ourselves as we answered genuine questions as to our companies’ future.
 Later that day we stopped for lunch at a mall along the highway where we took over a carousel and ran around an arcade playing Dance Dance Revolution and shooting each other with plastic rifles.
-Random things like this happened often enough that I started to feel I’d been cast against my will on some reality show, a show that tried to jazz up the dull visual image of people at laptops by subjecting them to a carnival of absurd experiences, some serious and some just silly.
+Things like this happened often enough that I started to feel I’d been cast against my will on some reality show, a show that tried to jazz up the dull visual image of startups (people on laptops) by subjecting them to a carnival of absurd experiences.
 Being in my thirties, all this had a summer camp-like wholesomeness to it which only added to the absurdity.
 By the fourth day I wouldn’t have been surprised if we’d had to jump headfirst down a slide and get slimed, or walk an actual tightrope, or at least take a cream pie to the face or jump headfirst into a pit of green slime.